 The Chairman leads the Board and has responsibility for ensuring that the Board receives accurate, timely and clear information to enable Directors to perform their duties as a Board.
-The Non-Executive Chairman of the Company is Mr Ian Williams (appointed 30 November 2010), whose qualifications and experience are stated in the Company's latest Annual Report.
+The Non-Executive Chairman of the Company is Mr James Phipps (appointed as Chairman 31 July 2015) whose qualifications and experience are stated in the Company's latest Annual Report.